jython/book/chapter19.rst

   XXX try-finally version

-Don't do this.
+But don't do this.
 It's actually slower than the with-statement.
-Using the with-statement version also results in more idiomatic Python code.
+And using the with-statement version also results in more idiomatic Python code.

 Another possibility is to use the ``synchronize`` module, which is specific to Jython.
-This module provides a``make_synchronized`` decorator function, which wraps any callable in Jython with a `synchronized`` block::
+This module provides a``make_synchronized`` decorator function, which wraps any callable in Jython in a ``synchronized`` block::

   from synchronize import make_synchronized